GPU-VCM/BDPM/README.md

 ### Analysis

-Time cost in the pre-pass:
+Time cost in the pre-pass: (Using Russian-Roulette to terminate the rays randomly, you can see the life time of the rays with high variance)

 ![](VCM/img/chart0.png)